Nonprofit Board Governance Training

 The training session will be led by Ed Cortas, Vice President of Strategic Initiatives & Consulting, from the Center for Nonprofit Excellence (CNPE).
 Ed has worked in the nonprofit sector for nearly 30 years.
 He has worked with scores of nonprofit organizations of all sizes in a range of areas, including board governance and engagement, strategic and operational planning, organizational assessment, and development of organizational vision, mission, and values.

-Training will be held face to face.
-Due to social distancing, seating is limited.
+Training will be held face-to-face.
 Lunch will be provided.
 Participants need to complete the 6-hour program for certification of completion.